-The 1980s saw the dawning of a new music scene that would later spawn the well known straight edge movement.
+The 1980s saw the dawning of a new music scene that would later spawn the well-known straight edge movement.
 Coming from the underground scenes in mainly California, Washington D.C., New York, and the most notable place, Boston, New Jersey where the scene continues to flourish the most.
-Hardcore music could be classified by it's loud, often angry sounding vocals, distorted guitars and break downs.
-Catchy upbeat chorus lines and a clean, defined sound was rarely heard here, if ever.
+Hardcore music could be classified by its loud, often angry sounding vocals, distorted guitars and breakdowns.
+Catchy upbeat chorus lines and a clean, defined sound were rarely heard here, if ever.

-Worth noting, hardcore has two certain subcategories that aren't spoken of much but play a bit of a role in the influence of pop-punk: Youth crew and what is often called "tough guy hardcore" (or beatdown, or moshcore).
+It's worth noting that hardcore has two certain subcategories that aren't spoken of much but play a bit of a role in the influence of pop-punk: Youth crew and what is often called "tough guy hardcore" (or beatdown, or moshcore).
 Youth crew bands are the ones that started the straight edge movement and are most associated it with.
 These bands, along with the just generally classified hardcore bands, are the main hardcore influences pop-punk (Minor Threat, Youth of Today, Agnostic Front).
 Together, they make up the bulk of hardcore music.
 Tough guy hardcore can be identified as being more geared toward the idea of moshing and is often a lot more violent and more hateful in lyrics (Hatebreed, Terror, Bury Your Dead).
-These bands are more recent (1995 - Now) and have more of a metalcore sound to them.
+These bands are more recent (1995–present) and have more of a metalcore sound to them.
 Most traditional hardcore bands (or newer ones that stick to their traditional roots) don't associate with them.

 In between hardcore punk and punk rock sat a few bands that were considered to be of the hardcore genre, but didn't match all of the same characteristics.
 Bands like Bad Religion and Descendents mixed punk rock and hardcore even more so together.
 These bands would play huge roles in defining pop-punk later on, as well as what would later be considered alternative punk.